trane-project/trane-music/courses/major_pentatonic_scale/lesson_B_flat/exercise_2/back.md

-The note in degree number 2 of the B♭ major pentatonic scale is C.
+The note in degree number 2 of the B♭ Major Pentatonic scale is C.